xcyao00/PMAD/README.md

 ```
 python setup_train_dataset.py --data_path /path/to/dataset
 ```
 This script will create a ImageNet format dataset for training at the ``data/Mvtec-ImageNet`` directory.
-Then please download [foreground masks](https://cdn.openai.com/dall-e/encoder.pkl), and put it to the directory ``data/Mvtec-ImageNet/fg_mask``.
+Then please download [foreground masks](https://pan.baidu.com/s/1KrTAfe3QSvJuFPfppNAY3g) (extract code: hxcc), and put it to the directory ``data/Mvtec-ImageNet/fg_mask``.

 ## Training